michael-glum/Adelfi-Velo/README.md

 # Adelfi-Velo
 Selection of source code from the Adelfi website: [https://www.adelfi.shop](url)

-Mostly straightforward.
-Uses batch processing to prevent race conditions from occuring when multiple visitors attempt to read and write their org's db at once.
+Mostly straightforward javascript code used to dynamically change the site's header, which is shared across pages.
+Backend code implements batch processing technique to prevent race conditions and ensure data consistency when multiple client sessions attempt to write the same org's db at once.